A New Neck Ligament Has Big Implications for CCJ Instability Patients

 The New Ligaments That Connect the Neck and the Dura

 The research study that describes these new structures, which are collectively known as the VDL (ventrodural ligament), is really dense.
 In fact, even the plastination slices are so complex that someone like me who is a constant student of the anatomy of the upper neck, had a hard time interpreting them.
 To make it easier, I took one of their slides and illustrated over it to clean it up and harmonize it with what the authors describe:

 So here you see the major ligaments of the posterior spine (gray), which up top connect to the skull and are called the nuchal ligaments and lower down in the neck are called the supraspinous/interspinous (SS/IS) ligaments.
 These critical structures are what hold the bones together when you look down.
-This is another view of those ligaments (in red), but this time in 3D:

 In the multi-colored image of the new VDL ligament above, first, realize that you’re looking at a cross-sectional side view that is slightly off of midline.
 Next, you see the dura in orange and then the RCPMin muscle (red) connecting into that between the skull base and the C1 vertebra (in dark gray).
 Next, note the VDL ligament (three shades of blue), which is part of the nuchal and SS/IS ligaments and connects into the dura between C1 and C2.
 Also, realize that there is actually another ligament between the dura and the VDL (ligamentum flavum), but that definition wasn’t available in this plastination cut.